-Gift splitting: Spouses are eligible for federal gift tax purposes to elect to gift split.
+Spouses are eligible for federal gift tax purposes to elect to gift split.
 Where spouses elect to gift split, all gifts made by one spouse to another person or persons are considered as made one-half by the donor and one-half by the donor's spouse.
-This same election is available for Connecticut gift tax purposes to civil union partners and to spouses in a marriage recognized under Public Act 2009-13.
+Spouses can also elect to gift split for Connecticut gift tax purposes.

-Because neither civil unions nor marriages recognized under Public Act 2009-13 are recognized for federal tax purposes, civil union partners and spouses in a marriage recognized under Public Act 2009-13 who elect to gift split for Connecticut gift tax purposes are required to submit with the Form CT-706/709 filed with DRS:
+For gifts made on or after January 1, 2006, this election may also be made by civil union partners and spouses in a marriage recognized under Public Act 2009-13.
+Because neither civil unions nor marriages recognized under Public Act 2009-13 are recognized for federal tax purposes, civil union partners and spouses in a marriage recognized under Public Act 2009-13 who elect to gift split for Connecticut gift tax purposes are required to submit with the Form CT-706/709:

-- A pro forma federal Form 709, completed as if federal law allowed them to gift split, which reflects the gift-splitting elected by the spouses; and - Copies of the federal Forms 709 actually filed with the IRS.
+- A pro forma federal Form 709, completed as if federal law allowed them to gift split, which reflects the gift splitting elected by the spouses; and - Copies of the completed federal Forms 709 actually filed with the IRS.